 Once you get in the habit of taking learning outside it becomes very easy to do.
 There are only a few materials, such as clipboards, that I have found necessary to have on-hand when teaching outside.

-I have been teaching a lot of outdoor education and I am always looking for activities and centres that could be incorporated into our learning.
+I have been teaching a lot of outdoor education and I am always looking for activities and centers that could be incorporated into our learning.
 I also love to be able to give my students new experiences.

 The Sensory Walk